-Following five consecutive RoSPA Gold Awards, the Group achieved the Gold Medal Award for exceptional performance and dedicated support for health and safety within the organisation.
+Following six consecutive RoSPA Gold Awards, the Group achieved the Gold Medal Award for exceptional performance and dedicated support for health and safety within the organisation.

 The Group operates a formal system for reporting and recording hazards and near misses.
-The ‘See it, Sort it, Report it’ scheme encourages individuals across the business at all levels to report hazards, suggest solutions and allows trends to be analysed.
-In 2017, the number of such reports reached record levels at 5,321 reports resulting in improvement projects being delivered across the Group which in turn enhanced employee working environment safety.
+The ‘See it, Sort it, Report it’ scheme encourages individuals across the business at all levels to report hazards and suggest solutions, and allows trends to be analysed.
+In 2018, the number of such reports reached record levels at 5,419 reports resulting in improvement projects being delivered across the Group which in turn enhanced employee working environment safety.

-Accident frequency performance and details of all significant incidents are reviewed during the weekly executive meeting attended by the Executive Directors and certain senior managers.
+Accident frequency performance and details of all significant incidents are reviewed during the weekly executive meetings attended by the Executive Directors and certain senior managers.